 This way, you can understand what each specific school is looking for in the essay portion of the application.
 Whether you’re writing a supplemental essay, an optional essay, or a primary essay - it’s important to know what’s expected of you.
 It’s also important if you’re answering prompts from The Common Application -

 Unique college essay topics can be difficult to come by.
-It's essential to pinpoint the key influences that led you to this point to write a stand-out college essay
+It's essential to pinpoint the key influences that led you to this point to write a stand-out college essay.

-Start by asking yourself 'Why?'
+Start by asking yourself, 'Why?'
 Why are you passionate about this?
 Why does it relate to the program you're applying to?
 These questions help form your 'why' statement.
 Honing in on your ‘why’ and finding your purpose will make for a compelling essay.

 Once you have your 'why,' delve into 'What?'
 Share past experiences and future goals that align with your 'why.'
-Think about challenges you've conquered, what interests you about the program, and what you aim to achieve.
+Think about the challenges you've conquered, what interests you about the program, and what you aim to achieve.
 Connect these through a story that showcases your passion's evolution, challenges, and your program's role.

 Authentic college application narratives start with genuine essay topics.
 Your topic should reflect your experiences and values, showcasing your authenticity and making your essay compelling to admissions officers.

 Remember, there's no magic formula for an inspiring essay.
 A strong topic reveals your journey, how it transformed you, the problem you're addressing, and why it drives you.
 It might take time, as your passion is still evolving.
 What matters is not just the topic but where you stand on your journey.
-It’s also key to learn how to end your college essay
+It’s also key to learn how to end your college essay.

 Reviewing examples of amazing essays is an excellent way to spark your creative thinking.
 By seeing how others have crafted their essays, you can gain inspiration and insights into effective storytelling, helping you generate your own unique and compelling ideas.